 Are all graduate students eligible for federal financial aid?

 Domestic students may submit a FAFSA to be considered for unsubsidized loans from the Federal Direct Loan Program.
 Graduate students may borrow up to $20,500 in Federal Direct Loans each academic year, depending on their cost of attendance.

 Graduate students may also be eligible for a Graduate PLUS Loan after they have exhausted Federal Direct Loans.

 International students can explore student loans from reputable providers.

 Where can I find the funding and support that I have been awarded?

 - eGPS is the system where you can accept your assistantship and view funding offers/awards.

 - MyCharlotte is the platform where you can view and accept any financial aid.

 With the recent policy changes around Uniform Guidance, what does this mean for my funding?

 The total amount of funding, tuition, stipend, and allowable fees is called your “compensation package”.
 Compensation packages for each graduate program and academic year are determined annually by the academic colleges and graduate programs and are listed on the Graduate School website.
 If a doctoral student’s stipend (salary) is paid by a faculty member’s grant, the grant can pay tuition (up to $6,000 or $8,000, depending on the academic year, for 9 credit hours), health insurance and the E&T and health services fees.
 Doctoral students who are not North Carolina residents will also have the rest of the tuition bill paid by GASP.
 If a master’s student’s stipend (salary) is paid by a faculty member’s grant, the grant can pay tuition up to the cost of the North Carolina rate.
-Fees and non-resident tuition are not provided.
+Fees and the remainder of non-resident tuition are not provided.